eltan-hajiyev/microservice-environment-spring/README.md

 # **Microservice environment with Spring Boot and Docker**

  **Internal service:**
  Interface for all shared services we hold in one project.
 First you need add "internal-service-payday" project to local repository.
 In order to do that you should call next command.
+ We overrided @org.springframework.web.bind.annotation.RequestMapping and created @InternalService annotation.
+All internal servicel have "/internal/\*\*" path.
+For security, we have denyAll() for this path in zuul project.
 >- ./mvnw clean instsll

 **Discovery service**: